gobwas/articles/instrumentation-in-go.en.md

 draft: false
 image: instrumentation-in-go.jpg
 imageWidth: 600
-description: "Here is my thoughts on how Go programs should be instrumented in a clean and flexible way."
+description: "My thoughts on how Go programs should be instrumented in a clean and flexible way."
 ---
 {{< img src="instrumentation-in-go.jpg" width="600" alt="Gopher looking at reader through magnifying glass" >}}